 Interpol asks to please arrange the documents in this order (but this order changes frequently).

-As regulations may change quickly without prior notice and depend on your nationality/ procedures in your home country, we highly recommend to confirm above mentioned requirements and amounts with the Interpol office in Lima shortly before your visit.
+As regulations may change quickly without prior notice and depend on your nationality/ procedures in your home country, we highly recommend to confirm above mentioned requirements and amounts with the Interpol office in Lima or online shortly before your visit.

-The Interpol check usually takes about 5 working days; if you traveled to Lima from the provinces just for the "ficha", tell them (some sort of proof for example bus or flight ticket is necessary) and they usually have the results ready the next one or two days.
+The Interpol check usually takes about 5 to 7 working days; if you traveled to Lima from the provinces just for the "ficha", tell them (some sort of proof for example bus or flight ticket is necessary) and they usually have the results ready the next one or two days.
 Be aware that the clearance has to be picked up.
 Make a copy of it for yourself.

 Depending on your nationality an additional check from the federal police body of your home country (for example the FBI) is required.
 For this above mentioned international money order is needed.
 According to the Interpol office in Lima this check has nothing to do with issuing the "ficha" necessary for Migraciones and the approval of your visa; if something serious comes up, your record is tagged and you might be detained as soon as you leave the country.

 Applying for your family visa at "Migraciones"